 "Black tie optional" just means that men have the option of wearing a dark, formal suit rather than a tuxedo.
 Nothing changes for the ladies.

-Seemingly, black tie is the most formal of dress codes, but there's actually a dress code that goes above and beyond and that's white tie.
+Seemingly, black tie is the most formal dress code, but there's actually one that goes above and beyond and that's white tie.
 To these ultra-formal events, men are required to wear white ties with their tailcoats (hence the name).
-For women, full-length evening or ball gowns are required — cocktail dresses or pants suits are now out of the question.
+For women, full-length evening or ball gowns are required—cocktail dresses or pantsuits are now out of the question.
 In addition, women can wear tiaras and gloves.
-Seldom, if ever, will you be invited to a white tie wedding, as white tie dress codes are usually reserved for state dinners, balls and the Nobel Prize ceremony.
+Seldom, if ever, will you be invited to a white tie wedding, as white tie dress codes are usually reserved for state dinners, balls, and the Nobel Prize ceremony.

 Creative black tie is an invitation to have fun and do the unexpected.
 You are still, of course, expected to don your finest gowns, but you are now encouraged to add your own personal flair.
 This could mean accessorizing with a vibrant pashmina or bold statement jewelry, or finding a dress with unexpected details, or wearing a wreath of hot pink flowers in your hair.
 It's entirely up to you and the only thing you should avoid is wearing anything white or bridal.